Expand all

 |

-PRP is a fraction of whole blood containing concentrated growth factors and proteins derived from the patient's own blood.
-Recommendations for PRP therapy are reviewed on a case-by-case basis and require a medical consultant review.
+PRP is defined as a platelet-rich concentrate with platelet levels greater than the baseline count in whole blood and is a fraction of whole blood containing concentrated growth factors and proteins derived from the patient's own blood.
+There is significant variation in PRP preparation, injection and rehabilitation protocols and there is no high-quality medical evidence to support the use of PRP injections for the treatment of muscle/tendon pathologies or joint arthritis.
+Recommendations for PRP injections are reviewed on a case-by-case basis and require a medical consultant review.

 |